mcous/unicycle/README.md

 # Unicycle

-A friendly, unidirectional state store for Python.
+A predictable, unidirectional state store for Python.
 Inspired by [Redux][].

 Unicycle allows you to:

 - Keep the state of a component or application in one or more immutable objects
-- Trigger state changes with action objects
+- Trigger state changes with action messages
 - Subscribe to state transitions

 [redux]: https://redux.js.org/